amichnia/Swift-framework-with-private-ObjC-example/README.md

 >
 > **Me:** *"Well, let's try."*

-### Step 1: Create Swift protocol matching ObjC member
+### Step 1: Create a Swift protocol matching ObjC member

 Let's update the framework a bit according to that idea.
-Swift code does not have to see the Objective-C part at all.
-But it can operate on anything adopting protocol matching our ObjC class features:
+The swift code does not have to see the Objective-C part at all.
+However, it can operate on anything adopting protocol matching our ObjC class features:

 ```swift
 // ObjectiveCToSwift.swift